 In church they tell you over and over, “you can’t earn salvation” (true), “not by works” (the Bible does say this), and most importantly, “Jesus is the only way”, which is absolutely supported by the Bible.

-Does the 7 Conditions of Salvation posted on this blog deny the fact that Jesus is the only way?
+Do biblically laid-out requirements for salvation deny the fact that Jesus is the only way?
 No, it doesn’t.
 Jesus still really is the only way.

 Consider this.
 A Buddhist monk denies himself and all worldly pleasures.
 By all meanings of the word, he lives as close to a perfect life as humanly possible, in total isolation free from all worldly temptations and spends all his time in spiritual worship.